tkrop/go-testing/README.md

 ## Requirements for parallel isolated tests

-Running tests in parallel not only makes test faster, but also helps to detect race conditions that else randomly appear in production  when running tests with `go test -race`.
+Running tests in parallel makes test not only faster, but also helps to detect race conditions that else randomly appear in production, when running tests with `go test -race`.

 **Note:** there are some general requirements for running test in parallel:

-1. Tests *must not modify* environment variables dynamically - utilize test specific configuration instead.
+1. Tests *must not modify* environment variables dynamically — utilize test specific configuration instead.
-2. Tests *must not require* reserved service ports and open listeners - setup services to acquire dynamic ports instead.
+2. Tests *must not require* reserved service ports and open listeners — setup services to acquire dynamic ports instead.
-3. Tests *must not share* files, folder and pipelines, e.g. `stdin`, `stdout`, or `stderr` - implement logic by using wrappers that can be redirected and mocked.
+3. Tests *must not share* files, folder and pipelines, e.g. `stdin`, `stdout`, or `stderr` — implement logic by using wrappers that can be redirected and mocked.
-4. Tests *must not share* database schemas or tables, that are updated during execution of parallel tests - implement test to setup test specific database schemas.
+4. Tests *must not share* database schemas or tables, that are updated during execution of parallel tests — implement test to set up test specific database schemas.
 5. Tests *must not share* process resources, that are update during execution of parallel tests.
 Many frameworks make use of common global resources that